MichaelWakahe/Javascript/README.md

 # Javascript

-These are samples in Javascript.
+These are samples in Javascript and Typescript.